Beyond Teal : The Androgynous Organisation (T.A.O.)

 The Androgynous Organisation (T.A.O.) is a pioneering action/research initiative dedicated to exploring how to (re)align growth with “meaning” (or the values that really matter to us).

-This project serves as a guide for teams seeking to scale their impact while maintain alignment with their core values.
+This project serves as a guide for teams seeking to scale their impact while maintaining or increasing their alignment with their core values.

 Definition